 Things to Do in Winchester

-The Great Hall – the only remaining part of Winchester Castle and also home to King Arthur’s round table.
+The only remaining part of Winchester Castle and also home to King Arthur’s round table.

-Winchester City Museum – in the city-centre, this museum documents the history of Winchester from the Iron Age to now.
+In the city centre, this museum documents the history of Winchester from the Iron Age to now.